CheshireCatNick/JSLib/README.md

 # JSLib
-some convenient modules / classes for node.js
+Some convenient modules / classes for node.js.